Product Index

 Do not clear the site prior to treatment.
 This only disturbs the rodent population, making bait acceptance more difficult to achieve.

-Users should pay particular attention to the potential for non-target species gaining access to the bait or to poisoned rodent bodies.
-The factors making the site compliant with the INDOOR USE ONLY condition should be recorded if brodifacoum or Flocoumafen are to be used.
+Users should pay particular attention to the potential for non-target species gaining access to the bait or to poisoned rodent bodies..
 A recorded environmental risk assessment may be advisable on sensitive sites, for example where birds of prey or endangered species are present.

 The justification for using the chosen anticoagulant bait in preference to other products should be documented.